BND Hamburger Icon

 TipTip

 One of the most common reasons for feeling disconnected from your job – and lacking confidence in your abilities – is that your work doesn’t leverage your skills.
-Everyone has talents and abilities, and if you’re not using them in your job, you may want to consider other opportunities, Lerner suggested.
+Everyone has talents and abilities.
+If you’re not using them in your job, you may want to consider other opportunities, Lerner suggested.

 Everyone experiences fear – some more than others.
 It’s crucial, though, to face fear head-on.

-“Fear can be so crippling that it holds people back in ways they don’t even realize, whether it be fear of speaking up in meetings, so the employee is seen as someone who doesn’t contribute much value, or fear of being yourself, instead trying to emulate a boss and never learning to really own what is unique and special about you,” said Heather Monahan, founder of career mentoring group #BossinHeels and author of Confidence Creator (Boss in Heels, 2018).
+“Fear can be so crippling that it holds people back in ways they don’t even realize, whether it be fear of speaking up in meetings, so the employee is seen as someone who doesn’t contribute much value, or fear of being yourself, instead trying to emulate a boss and never learning to really own what is unique and special about you,” said Heather Monahan, author of Confidence Creator (Boss in Heels, 2018).

 Of course, you want to “get it right” in your career, but your fear of “failing” shouldn’t stand in your way of trying something new.
 A project may not turn out as planned, and you may make mistakes.
 Lerner said that as long as you learn from those experiences, you haven’t truly failed.